-Use the step-by-step guide below to put together yours and your partner’s job descriptions.
+Use the step-by-step guide below to put together your and your partner/staff members job descriptions.

-If you have staff, ask them to review it as well.
-We often forget or downplay our roles as business owners and you may find other tasks are added to it by your staff.
+Ask your partner/staff to review the lists created.
+We often forget or downplay the tasks we do in a day and you may find other tasks are added to each by your partner/staff.

-Once complete, each review your lists and rewrite/type them.
+Once complete, review each list and rewrite/type them.
 Remove duplicates and expand on any tasks that have a number of parts or that are too simplified.

-Now review both lists together.
-You need to be in agreement on what each of you do and are responsible for in the business.
-This may be a quick discussion if you are on the same page or may take longer and some compromises by both of you until you can agree.
+Review the lists together if you are working with your partner or staff.
+You need to be in agreement on what each person does and is responsible for in the business.
+This may be a quick discussion if you are on the same page or may take longer and some compromises until you can agree.

 This is also the time to create a ‘Position Title’ if you don’t currently have one for your roles.
-Your position title should reflect the types of tasks you are responsible for and helps both internally and for external contacts of your business.
+Your position title should reflect the types of tasks each role is responsible for and helps both internally and for external contacts of your business.

 Using your template/ the downloaded template, enter all of the identifier details at the top such as name and position title.